rasool505/E-commerce/README.md

-# E-commerce
+# E-commerce Project

-A self-built e-commerce platform that allows users to browse products, manage their cart, and complete secure transactions.
-Developed using React for the frontend and Express.js with MongoDB for the backend, this project demonstrates my full-stack development skills in creating a complete e-commerce solution.
+This is a full-stack e-commerce project built using React for the frontend and Express.js for the backend.

+## Technologies Used
+- Frontend: React
+- Backend: Express.js
+- Database: MongoDB
+- Authentication: JWT (JSON Web Tokens)

+## Features
+- Browse products
+- Add to cart and checkout
+- Secure payment integration
+- User authentication and management
+#
+##© 2025 Rasool Hussein.
+All Rights Reserved.